8bittts/deathnote/README.md

 - **Template Selection**: Enhanced the template picker with better organization
 - **Mobile Responsiveness**: Improved the editor experience on smaller screens
 - **Advanced Editing Tools**: Added a toggle for advanced formatting options

+## 🤖 DeepSeek AI Integration

+Death Note includes integration with DeepSeek AI for generating personalized message templates and providing helpful responses to user queries.

+### Key Features

+- **AI-Generated Content**: Get high-quality, contextually appropriate content based on your queries
+- **Template Detection**: The system automatically detects if you're asking for a template and formats the response accordingly
+- **User Personalization**: All generated content automatically includes your name from your Clerk profile
+- **Fallback Templates**: Even without an API key, the system provides quality template content

+### Available Templates

+The system supports multiple template types, each tailored to specific aspects of your digital legacy:

+1. **Goodbye Note**: A heartfelt farewell message to loved ones
+2. **Medical Care**: Healthcare directives and medical information
+3. **Funeral Plans**: Instructions for memorial services and final arrangements
+4. **Digital Legacy**: Passwords and digital account management
+5. **Pet Care**: Instructions for the care of pets
+6. **Financial Affairs**: Banking, investments, and financial information
+7. **Social Media**: Instructions for handling online accounts
+8. **Personal Belongings**: Guidance for distributing physical possessions
+9. **Legal Affairs**: Will, trusts, and legal document information

+### Using the AI Prompt

+Simply type your question or request in the prompt box at the top of the editor.
+For example:
+- "Write a goodbye letter to my family"
+- "How should I document my financial information?"
+- "Create a template for my pet care instructions"

+The AI will generate appropriate content that you can then customize to fit your specific needs.

 ---